pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 2. Mount the data source onto the same machine.

 3. Configure `tidb-lightning.toml`.
-For configurations that do not appear in the template below, TiDB Lightning writes a configuration error to the log file and exits. `sorted-kv-dir` must be an empty directory and the disk where the directory is located must have a lot of free space.
+For configurations that do not appear in the template below, TiDB Lightning writes a configuration error to the log file and exits.

+    `sorted-kv-dir` sets the temporary storage directory for the sorted Key-Value files.
+The directory must be empty, and the storage space **must be greater than the size of the dataset to be imported**.
+See [Downstream storage space requirements](/tidb-lightning/tidb-lightning-requirements.md#resource-requirements) for details.

     ```toml
     [lightning]